-When I first moved to Malta, I helped out at Animal Guardians Malta, a shelter for cats.
+When I first moved to Malta, I helped out at Animal Guardians Malta, a cat shelter.
 In 2016, they let their first stray cat into their sanctuary.

-AGM was started and is run by a Maltese cat lover, Karman. as well as some extremely committed and amazing supporters who help run what is now blooming around Malta.
+AGM was started and is run by a Maltese cat lover, Karman. as well as some extraordinarily committed and amazing supporters who help run what is now blooming around Malta.

-The help of volunteers and the kindness and generosity of our supporters to maintain this cute little cat village has truly opened a lot of people’s eyes!
+The help of volunteers and the kindness and generosity of our supporters to maintain this cute little cat village has indeed opened many people’s eyes!